A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Analysis Examples

 Given a template image, we can subtract it from each of the individual epochs.
-As is typically done for space-based transient surveys, we do not include any convolution or other blurring of the image to match the PSF from epoch to epoch, because the PSF is presumed to be very stable across the time span of the imaging series.
-The subtraction stage is therefore just a simple arithmetic operation at the end of the {\tt sndrizpipe} pipeline.
-The result is a series of difference images in which the galaxy light has mostly been removed, and we are left with isolated point sources (the simulated SNe) and residual noise.
+As is typically done for space-based transient surveys, we do not include any convolution or other blurring of the image to match the PSF from epoch to epoch, because the PSF is presumed to be very stable across the time span of the imaging series (as discussed in T21).
+While there will be small variations in the PSF over time, mostly correlated with vibrational modes from movement of the telescope, we ignore these effects in this version of the simulation.
+The subtraction stage is therefore just a simple arithmetic operation at the end of the sndrizpipe pipeline.
+The result is a series of difference images in which the galaxy light has mostly been removed, and we are left with isolated point sources (the simulated \SNe{}) and residual noise.
 Figure~\ref{fig:subtraction} shows a cutout of the observed image and difference image, centered on the location of a SN, which demonstrates that difference-imaging routines can work with these images.

-As we do not have a full-scale pipeline to run this difference imaging on our set of simulated images, we work around that limitation by analyzing only SNe which are isolated from their host galaxies.
-To ensure separation, we place a separation cut at 1.5 times the galaxy's truth size and a host-galaxy brightness cut at 22\,mag.
-We find that we can recover $50\%$ of the SNe around a SN magnitude of 24.5\,mag and $0\%$ at 25\,mag.
-While the results showcase the need for proper difference imaging, we are able to detect SNe in our images, and the dropoff of efficiency for fainter magnitudes is expected owing to lower S/N. For future SNANA catalog-level simulations, we can use the detection efficiency determined directly from the images, as there are likely features of the image analysis that cannot be fully modeled at the catalog level.
+As we do not have a full-scale pipeline to run this difference imaging on our set of simulated images, we work around that limitation by analyzing only \SNe{} which are isolated from their host galaxies.
+To ensure separation, we place a separation cut at 1.5 times the galaxy's semi-major axis and a host-galaxy brightness cut at 22\,mag.
+We find that we can recover $50\%$ of the \SNe{} around a SN~Ia magnitude of 24.5\,mag and $0\%$ at 25\,mag.
+While the results showcase the need for proper difference imaging, we are able to detect \SNe{} in our images, and the dropoff of efficiency for fainter magnitudes is expected owing to lower S/N. For future SNANA catalog-level simulations, we can use the detection efficiency determined directly from the images, as there are likely features of the image analysis that cannot be fully modeled at the catalog level.